go-vela/site/content/reference/yaml/secrets.md

 ---
 secrets:
     # Name of storage backend to fetch secret from, "native" signifies
-    # the backend provide it the Vela database.
+    # the backend provider is the Vela database.
   - engine: native
 ```